hns/hns.github.com/about.md

 The tools I'm using for this site are [Jekyll] and [Markdown].
-I've been blogging in one way or the other since 1998, but I've rarely managed to go beyond a two or three paragraphs in length.
+I've been blogging in one way or the other since 1998, but I've rarely managed to go beyond two or three paragraphs in length.
 I find that writing inside a browser textarea just sucks, especially when using raw HTML links.
 (This was probably made worse by the fact that from the beginning, I used self-coded weblog software lacking any drafting functionality at all.)
 Jekyll and Markdown finally